Rehmaaany/100-Days-of-Python/README.md

 Day-24: Started to Learn and Practice the best pratices while using pandas. <br />
 Day-25: Revised and Practiced the concepts of data visualization using matplotlib and also learned multiple linear regression. <br />
 Day-26: Learned KNN Algorithm and Practiced and on iris dataset. <br />
+Day-27: Learned and Practiced the algorithm K-Means of clustering. <br />